-Part 5-Dispute resolution-banking and NBL sectors Dispute resolution-banking sector
+Part 5-Dispute resolution-banking sector

 Note: See the definitions of "meet the internal dispute resolution requirements" and "meet the external dispute resolution requirements" in subrule 1.7(1) of these rules.
 See also paragraphs 5.12(b) and (c) of these rules, and rules 6.1 and 6.2.